Study for a fully funded 4-year PhD in Environmental Intelligence, starting in September 2022

 We are seeking applications from those with or expecting to receive a 1st class or 2i undergraduate degree in a wide variety of subjects relevant to the application of data science and AI to environmental challenges.
 These might include for example, computer science, statistics, mathematics, climate, health, economics, philosophy, and social and environmental sciences.
 For those without a computer science or mathematics background, additional training will be provided (if required).
 We are happy to discuss alternative requirements for those with non-standard qualifications and/or experience.

-Fully funded 4-year studentships at the UKRI standard rate are available for UK and EU students (subject to UKRI eligibility restrictions).
+Fully funded 4-year studentships at the UKRI standard rate are available for UK students (subject to UKRI eligibility restrictions).
 A strictly limited number of studentships are available for exceptional international applicants.

 Further information and how to apply visit our website here.